 "Hmm... you're very anxious, mi amor."
-His keen ability to turn her on quickly was a sense of pride.
+His keen ability to turn her on so quickly was a sense of pride.
 "Let me look at you."

 Stepping back, Cara radiated disappointment for a split second before becoming determined to seduce her future husband.
 His sudden intakes of breath disclosed his gratification with her gratuitous modeling.
-A red wrap dress clung to her athletic figure.
-Its simplicity was the best contrast to the body Marco loved to feast on.
-Black stilettos completed the look.
+A red silk wrap dress clung to her athletic figure.
+Its softness and simplicity was the best contrast to the body Marco loved to feast on.
+Nude stilettos completed the look.
 The outfit highlighted her assets, but was nothing compared to her face.
 Big blue eyes, high cheekbones, pouty lips, and an angelic smile won him over every time.

 Closing the distance between them, Marco twirled a finger in Cara's auburn hair as he spoke.
 "You look very hot, but I'm hungry," he leaned back, dropping his eyes to her core before continuing, "May I unwrap you?"